Luka Zahović: Heerenveen

 In August 2015, Zahović moved to the Eredivisie club Heerenveen and signed a three-year deal with the Dutch squad, with the possibility of a two-year extension.
 The transfer fee paid by Heerenveen was undisclosed, but it is believed to have been around €700,000.
-Zahović earned eight appearances for the club in all competitions in the 2015–16 season.
+Zahović made eight appearances for the club in all competitions in the 2015–16 season.

 Loan and return to Maribor

 On 24 August 2016, Heerenveen loaned Zahović to Maribor.
 On 27 February 2017, it was reported that Zahović would not return to Heerenveen and would continue his career at Maribor.
 On 23 May 2017, he extended his contract with Maribor until 2020.
 On the same day, he was proclaimed as the best young footballer of the 2016–17 Slovenian PrvaLiga season.
 In the next season, Zahović became the top goalscorer of the PrvaLiga with 18 goals; all of them were scored in the second part of the season.